Skip to navigation Skip to content

 See Startup Year Courses for further information about these courses.

 If there is any doubt about a course, create a referral to a Course Assessment and Liaison Officer.
 See Referrals to Course Assessment and Liaison Officers (CALOs).
 This would also apply where there is doubt about a course that does not operate as a Commonwealth Supported Course (previously HECS).
 University courses for which full fees are paid should always be checked.
-Care also needs to be taken with university courses at levels other than at the Bachelor degree level.
+Care also needs to be taken with university courses at levels other than at the bachelors degree level.

 Is the course approved?